-As a case manager, you will need work with the employee’s line manager or supervisor to ensure the allocation of meaningful duties, employee engagement and managing isolation (particularly in regional areas) is ongoing.
+As a case manager, you will need to work with the employee's line manager or supervisor to ensure the employee is engaged and has been allocated meaningful duties.

 Meaningful duties refers to duties that are equal with the substantive classification level of the affected employee.

 You should identify and, where appropriate, facilitate temporary placements of the employee to develop experience and skills that are considered meaningful duties.
 This may include releasing department funding for short-term placements in other agencies or external organisations.

 You will need to be mindful that employees may feel isolated when placed in a new area and may require additional support, including clear scope of meaningful duties.

 Under the SEAWC directive, case managers are required to conduct a review of the actions taken to place an employee within 4 months of being registered.
 The review report must: